Hospital departments. Main types of medical treatment institutions. Organization of work of a medical institution

 Prevention of exacerbations of recurrent infections caused by Herpes simplex viruses types 1 and 2 in patients with normal immune status;

-Treatment of primary and recurrent infections caused by the Varicella zoster virus (chickenpox, herpes zoster).
+Treatment of primary and recurrent infections caused by the Varicella zoster virus ( chicken pox, herpes zoster).

-Children's age up to 3 years;
+Childhood up to 3 years;

-lactation period;
+Lactation period;

-FROM caution the drug should be prescribed for dehydration, renal failure, neurological disorders or neurological reactions to the intake of cytotoxic drugs (including history), pregnancy, elderly patients.
+WITH caution the drug should be prescribed for dehydration, renal failure, neurological disorders or neurological reactions to cytotoxic drugs medicines(including history), pregnancy, elderly patients.

 From the hematopoietic system: very rarely - anemia, leukopenia, thrombocytopenia.

-From the side of the central nervous system: headache, weakness, dizziness, fatigue, confusion, hallucinations, drowsiness, paresthesia, convulsions, decreased concentration, agitation.
+From the side of the central nervous system: headache, weakness, dizziness, increased fatigue, confusion, hallucinations, drowsiness, paresthesia, convulsions, decreased concentration, agitation.

 Overdose

 Symptoms: agitation, coma, convulsions, lethargy.
-Precipitation of acyclovir in the renal tubules is possible if its concentration exceeds the solubility in the renal tubules (2.5 mg / ml).
+Precipitation of acyclovir in the renal tubules is possible if its concentration exceeds the solubility in the renal tubules (2.5 mg/ml).

-Treatment: conducting symptomatic therapy.
+Treatment: carrying out symptomatic therapy.

 special instructions

-Influence on the ability to drive vehicles and control mechanisms
+Impact on the ability to drive vehicles and operate machinery

 Elderly

-Use during pregnancy and lactation
+Use during pregnancy and breastfeeding

 The dosage regimen is set individually depending on the severity of the disease.